albunus/instadash/README.md

 1. Use this command to clone $ git clone
 1. This will clone the repositoty into your local folder
 *****
+### Admin Site
+There is an admin site to manage the application entities